1jsingh/rl_tennis/README.md

 # About
-Training a 4 legged agent to walk in Crawler Unity Environment
+Training a 2 competing RL agents to play Tennis using MADDPG

 ## Crawler Unity Environment